The Skinny on Cholesterol: The completely False & Misleading Narrative Big Pharma Has sold you

 Traditional cholesterol tests measure cholesterol's weight in the blood in milligrams per deciliter (mg/dL).
 However, that is a very insensitive method of determining cardiac risk.
 The most important feature of the cholesterol profile is not the total cholesterol, LDL, HDL, or triglycerides measured in an annual cholesterol screening.

-For cholesterol, new technology does exist that measures the quality, size, and number of cholesterol particles, but it accounts for less than 1% of all cholesterol tests currently conducted.
-Yet, it should be the gold standard for understanding your lipid numbers.
-The test is called “lipoprotein fractionation.”
 A company called FUNCTION HEALTH with Dr. Mark Hyman as their director, does this, and is where I get my blood testing done.
 Not covered by insurance but you’ll pay less for 2 full spectrum blood panels with them, than the cost even with insurance.
 I wouldn’t go anywhere else.

-Rather than just measuring the weight of cholesterol, lipoprotein fractionation provides critical insight into the types and numbers of cholesterol particles that comprise a certain weight, such as an LDL of 100 mg/dL.
+Rather than just measuring the weight of cholesterol, lipoprotein fractionation blood tests provide critical insight into the types and numbers of cholesterol particles that comprise a certain weight, such as an LDL of 100 mg/dL.
 That 100 mg/dL could be comprised of just a few large, fluffy, “buoyant” (harmless) LDL particles or hundreds of small, dense, dangerous LDL particles .
 Think beach ball versus golf ball.
 The golf ball hurts if it hits you.
 The beach ball does not.

 The smaller particles are the major cause of cardiovascular disease.
 Someone could have an LDL of 150 mg/dL but no small particles and less than 1,000 overall particles of LDL and be at low risk.
 Or that person can have an LDL of 150 mg/dL and have 2,000 small particles and be at serious risk of a heart attack.
 Same number, very different implications for treatment.
 The first is benign, and the second requires an aggressive approach in changing one’s dietary habits.